da-luce/pico-servo/README.md

 A small, efficient, and robust library designed for controlling servos on the RP[2040](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf)/[2350](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf).
 It comes with useful features like easing and more, allowing you to easily integrate precise servo control into your projects.

 This project was tested on [MG90S](https://towerpro.com.tw/product/mg90s-3/) servos and a [Pico 2 W](https://datasheets.raspberrypi.com/picow/pico-2-w-datasheet.pdf).
 It should work on all other Pico variants, and most servos.
-To use the library, simply add `servo.c` and `servo.h` to your project.
+To use the library, simply add `src/servo.c` and `src/servo.h` to your project.

 ![MG90S servo performing a test sequence](media/servo.gif)